microsoft/vscode-docs/docs/python/tutorial-fastapi.md

 ## Create Routes
 Now we need a place to store the grocery list items.
 For simplicity, let’s start with an empty dictionary.
-1. First, let's import all the packages we will need for our sample.
+1. First, let's import all the packages we will need for the sample.
 Open the main.py file and replace the first import line with the following ones:
     ```python
     from fastapi import FastAPI, HTTPException